-“The painting,” he said.
-“Even if you don’t give a damn about your past or possible relatives, you’d want to know how Anna got a Paul Klee and where it is now.
-Find the painting, and I think we’ll find out what happened to your grandmother.”
+“It was a matter of time.
+I had no doubt you’d go after the painting,” he said.
+“Even if you don’t give a damn about your past or family, you’d want to know how Anna got a Paul Klee and where it is now.
+Find the painting, and we’ll find out what happened to your great-grandmother.”

 “Whatever happened, happened over seventy years ago.
 If your connections can’t find a trail, what makes you think I can?”